The Bankrate promise

 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 Massachusetts drivers are required by law to carry at least a minimum amount of car insurance.
 Knowing what coverage is required and its limits can help you avoid any brushes with the law, but also provide an opportunity to know how much coverage you need.
 Minimum car insurance requirements are typically low, so drivers often opt for more coverage to be more financially protected while driving.
 Bankrate explores car insurance laws in Massachusetts and covers everything you need to know.

-Car Insurance Laws in Massachusetts
+Car insurance laws in Massachusetts

 Massachusetts has several core car insurance laws.
 Whether you are a current Massachusetts resident or are moving to the state, it is beneficial to familiarize yourself with the rules and your rights as a driver.
-Here are the car insurance laws in Massachusetts:
+Here are some of the car insurance laws in Massachusetts:

 - Drivers must carry minimum coverage insurance: All drivers in Massachusetts must carry a minimum amount of liability and uninsured motorist coverage.